20 No-Code Businesses You Can Launch in 2 Weeks

 Sep 6, 2021

 The digital economy, especially nowadays, is more accessible and functional than ever.
 No-code tools have become the superpower that drives this industry.
-And now, more than ever, building tech-enabled businesses without programming have become a new and better way of building and launching new business enterprises.
+And now, more than ever, building tech-enabled businesses without programming has become a new and better way to launch new enterprises.

 No Code Platform to No Code Business

-As vast yet limited as they are, no code and low code ecosystem allow and empower anyone who has a dream to make that dream into reality.
-Nothing should ever stop you from having and running your business idea, however wild and impossible it may seem.
+As vast yet limited as they are, no-code and low-code ecosystems enable and empower anyone with a dream to make it a reality.
+Nothing should ever stop you from having and running your business idea, no matter how wild or impossible it may seem.

 Growth of Low-Code/No-Code Market

-Low-code/no-code technology is obviously not something new, But it has definitely become more advanced and popular in the recent years.
-So, we can say that no code/low code is new and despite being new it growing bigger at a very swift speed.
+Low-code/no-code technology is not new, but it has become more advanced and popular in recent years.
+So, we can say that no-code/low-code is new, and despite being new, it is growing at a very swift speed.

 (Note: These business ideas are alphabetical and not arranged based on effectiveness and profitability.)